Julius Caesar coin The date was 15th March of 44BC.

 A digest of Roman laws was compiled to which new laws were added for the treatment of debts and interest.
 The poor and indigent of the cities were sent to work on farms and land was given to create colonies for his war veterans.
 A most important reform meant that Roman citizenship was granted to worthy persons of conquered lands.

-In effect Caesar was putting into action the public and social reforms for which he stood and which the Gracchi brothers had died for centuries earlier, but many about him could not forgive the way in which he had unlawfully taken power and ended the republican system.
+In effect Caesar was putting into action the public and social reforms for which he stood and which the Gracchi brothers had died for centuries earlier.
+However, many about him could not forgive the way in which he had unlawfully taken power and ended the republican system.
 And so the stage was set for his murder on the steps of the senate.

 At an agreed signal a group of his closest friends and their co-conspirators surrounded him at the Senate.
 To Caesar’s surprise his friend and adoptive son Brutus was amongst them.
 Accounts differ but apparently Julius Caesar covered his face and fell to the ground silent.
 Tradition would have him utter the words